desflahertyportfolio/The_Easy_CookBook/README.md

 ## Features left to implement
 * Recipe likes were manually added to the database for this project.
 For the next milestone project a counter will be developed to track likes by registered users.
 * A view count could be implemented to track the number of times a recipe page was viewed
-* Further validation control could be implemented on user login and register to provide feedback to the user
 * Custom form validation could be added using Javascript, currently HTML validation is used
 * The design of the database schema could be further improved to add functionality for tracking user activity on the website
 * Ingredients in the single recipe page could be displayed in bullet format using programming logic